Softcatala/TraductorGnomeShell/README.md

 2. Place it on your /home/user/.local/share/gnome-shell/extensions folder
 3. Open gnome-tweak-tool, go to the "Extensions" tab and enable the "Traductor Gnome-Shell" extension

+THINGS I'D LIKE THIS EXTENSION DO...

+* Copy the translated text to the clipboard
+* Add new langpairs (note that this depend on the server that is being used)
+* Add translations to the interface (there are no too many strings, but it'd be nice)